B2B Net Promoter Score – Implement It With These 7 Steps

 Correlation With Revenue Growth

-Did you know that Net Promoter Score correlates closely with revenue growth?
+Did you know that a good NPS score correlates closely with revenue growth?

 Satisfied clients will generally spend more and have a higher customer lifetime value.